ACMM29

 Biological/Life Sciences Symposia

-BL2 - Super Resolution & Single Molecule Microscopy
+BL1 - Expansion, Super-Resolution & Single Molecule Microscopy

-BL7 - Single Particle Analysis - advances in structural biology
+BL4 - Single Particle Analysis - Advances in Structural Biology

 This session will feature the application of Cryo-EM to understanding the structures of proteins.
 Speakers will present novel processing approaches, experimental strategies, and applications, highlighting breadth of proteins structures that can be studied using cryo-EM.

-BL8 - Biological Electron Microscopy Sample Preparation – Past, Present and Future
+BL5 - Life Science Electron Microscopy Sample Preparation – Past, Present and Future

 This session explores the evolution of EM sample preparation, highlighting what can be learned from past experience rather than reinventing the wheel as knowledge is lost over time.
 From classical chemical fixation and staining to modern cryo-based and correlative workflows.
 Presentations will examine current best practices, limitations, and future directions driven by automation, improved preservation, and multimodal imaging.